artsandmetaphysics/goodlifeodyssey/poems/inferno-summarium.md

 wax-like, they meld with serpents, coiled rough.

 Hot flames entomb false counselors within.
-Ulysses tells how he urged on friends to their foolish deaths and how the sea closed in.
+Ulysses's friends, won by his words, end in a God-sent wave, having seen the mountain.

 The next flame asked how Italy has been--- a soldier turned friar turned fraud who led pope Boni's scheme to conquer Christian kin.

-Those who've pimped mistrust and schism have bred are split and closed repeatedely.
+Next, those who've pimped mistrust and schism bred are split and closed repeatedly.
 There lies
-Mohammed and a man holding his head!
+Mohamed and a man holding his own head!
 ~~~